 This is one I can get on board with!
 A study back from 2019 revealed that “eating the equivalent of one average-sized dark chocolate candy bar (1.4 ounces) each day for two weeks reduced levels of the stress hormone cortisol as well as the “fight-or-flight” hormones known as catecholamines in highly stressed people.”

-Make sure it’s a quality dark chocolate bar (I usually aim for 70% or higher) that doesn’t have a ton of added sugar!
+Make sure it’s a quality dark chocolate bar (I usually aim for 70% or higher) without a lot of added sugar!

 If your anxiety is related to breastfeeding, working with a lactation consultant or other lactation professional can make a world of difference.
 A lactation consultant can help you determine the source of your breastfeeding anxiety and develop a plan.
 Surrounding yourself with others who are breastfeeding can help, too!